mcclure/lisp0-experiment/doc/language.md

 - An array: This is `[]` square brackets containing one or more statements.
 - A quoted list: This is a `'` followed by a parenthesis-enclosed word list.

+A statement with only one word in it will be treated as a "return value".
+The "lone" value in this statement will not be executed as a function, but directly evaluates to its value.
+"Lone" values should only be used in arrays, or as the final line of a block (as otherwise they would be noops¹⁴).

 A statement may cross multiple lines by placing a `\\` at the end of a line; all whitespace after the `\\` will be treated as a single space.
 Newlines inside a function call or quoted list (as opposed to inside a block or array) will be treated as an error.

 Placing a `#` anywhere will be treated as a "comment"; everything from the `#` to the next newline will be ignored.
 If a line within a comment ends with '\\', the comment will be extended until the next non-whitespace character.
 In regular code, a comment after after a `\\`is allowed.